ljwobker/dotfiles/INT-readme.md

 Web client UI
 =============

 The web client connects to the monitor process via a websocket (a protocol that provides full-duplex communication channels over a single TCP connection).
 The monitor notifies the client when either a new flow is detected in the network or a path change is detected in an existing flow.
-Additionally, the monitor periodically (every 10ms) sends the max latency encountered by each switch within that interval, to the client.
+Additionally, the monitor periodically (10ms) sends the max queueing latency within that time window to the client.

 The UI has the following components: